lse-my470/lectures/User_guides/MY470_Commit_Message_Guidelines.md

 Bullet points are also okay.
 They too should follow a blank line after the Subject Line.
 - Bullet points are okay, too.
 - Typically a hyphen or asterisk is used for the bullet, followed by a single space.
-Use a hanging indent.
+Use a hanging indent (tab).

 ### Rule of Thumb
 A properly formed git commit subject line should always be able to complete the following sentence: